 RICHLANDS, VA (WJHL)- Virginia miners are still searching for answers and asking the state for help after Blackjewel LLC filed for Chapter 11 Bankruptcy.

 On July 1 Blackjewel Coal Company filed for Chapter 11 Bankruptcy Protection.
-Over 1,700 minors who worked for the company across the country were left without jobs and some with empty bank accounts.
+Over 1,700 miners who worked for the company across the country were left without jobs and some with empty bank accounts.

 Blackjewel and Revelation Energy have 32 mines and other mining facilities spanning from Kentucky, Virginia, West Virginia and Wyoming.